Semjonss/movieParser/README.md

+to create .jar file
+gradle build

+start app
+gradle bootRun

 links:
 swagger ui: http://localhost:8080/swagger-ui.html

-I chose swagger for create documentation of API because it's easy way to create interface for request I try to use simple way to create background task, so i souse @Async annotation. i have some problem with stop this tusk, but use  Future, it have a process  how to do it. but i have som problem with task state, so i chose sharing simple date with background task and main tread, it's not very good solution but it fast.
+I chose swagger for create documentation of API because it's easy way to create interface for request I try to use simple way to create background task, so i souse @Async annotation. i have some problem with stop this task, but use  Future, it have a process  how to do it. but i have som problem with task state, so i chose sharing simple date with background task and main tread, it's not very good solution but it fast.
 I did not spend much time for DefaultMovieService it can be better.